 How CBD Affects Sleep and Insomnia?
 The Complete Guide 2026

 How does CBD affect sleep and insomnia?
-The Permanente study showed improved sleep in 66,7% patients after one month (The Permanente Journal, 2019).
+The Permanente study showed improvement in sleep for 66.7% of patients after one month (The Permanente Journal, 2019).
 Doses, mechanism, CBN.

-Insomnia affects up to 50,5% adults in Poland at least once a week, and chronic symptoms are observed in 30% of the population (Journal of Sleep Research, 2020).
-This epidemic is quieter than diabetes, but equally costly in terms of health.
-In this context, the question "does CBD help with sleep" is no longer a curiosity.
-More and more people are looking for an alternative to benzodiazepines, which can become addictive after just 2-4 weeks of use.
+Insomnia affects up to 50.5% of adults in Poland at least once a week, with chronic symptoms observed in 30% of the population (Journal of Sleep Research, 2020).
+This is an epidemic quieter than diabetes, but equally costly in health terms.
+In this context, the question 'does CBD work for sleep' ceases to be a curiosity.
+More and more people are looking for alternatives to benzodiazepines, which can lead to addiction after just 2-4 weeks of use.

 In this guide, I discuss the neurobiological mechanism, clinical evidence from The Permanente Journal, Sleep Medicine Reviews, and Frontiers in Pharmacology.
-I also show realistic dosing protocols, the differences between CBD and CBN, synergies with melatonin and magnesium, and when CBD won't work.
-The goal: to give you a tangible tool, not another marketing slogan.
+I present real dosing protocols, differences between CBD and CBN, synergies with melatonin and magnesium, and when CBD may not work.
+The goal: to provide you with a concrete tool, not just another marketing slogan.

 KEY INFORMATION

-– In a retrospective study, Permanente 66,7% patients reported improved sleep after 1 month of CBD supplementation with 25-75 mg daily (The Permanente Journal, 2019).
+– In a retrospective study by Permanente, 66.7% of patients reported improvement in sleep after 1 month of CBD supplementation at 25-75 mg daily (The Permanente Journal, 2019).

-– CBD works through the 5-HT1A receptor, GABA modulation and cortisol reduction, not through the CB1 receptor (no psychoactive effects).
+– CBD acts through the 5-HT1A receptor, GABA modulation, and cortisol reduction, not through the CB1 receptor (no psychoactive effects).

-– WHO confirms the lack of addictive potential of CBD and good tolerance up to 1500 mg per day (WHO, 2018).
+– WHO confirms the lack of addiction potential for CBD and good tolerance up to 1500 mg daily (WHO, 2018).

 Why is insomnia a health problem and not just an inconvenience?

-Chronic insomnia increases the risk of cardiovascular disease by 45%, type 2 diabetes by 37%, and depression by 2.6 times (Mayo Clinic, 2023).
-In Poland, the problem affects approximately 10 million people, and only 15% of them seek professional help.
-Insomnia isn't a "bad night" every few weeks.
-It's a systemic deterioration of metabolic, hormonal, and cognitive health.
+Chronic insomnia increases the risk of cardiovascular diseases by 45%, type 2 diabetes by 37%, and depression by 2.6 times (Mayo Clinic, 2023).
+In Poland, the problem affects about 10 million people, and only 15% of them seek professional help.
+Insomnia is not a 'bad night' every few weeks.
+It is a systemic deterioration of metabolic, hormonal, and cognitive health.

-The ICSD-3 diagnostic criteria define chronic insomnia as difficulty falling asleep, staying asleep, or waking up early, occurring at least three times a week for more than three months.
-This condition must be accompanied by impaired daytime functioning.
-Many patients dismiss this latter condition, dismissing sleepiness and irritability as "normal.".
+The ICSD-3 diagnostic criteria define chronic insomnia as difficulty falling asleep, maintaining sleep, or waking up too early, occurring at least 3 times a week for more than 3 months.
+It must be accompanied by a deterioration in daytime functioning.
+Many patients overlook this second condition, treating drowsiness and irritability as 'normal.'

 The effects of sleep deprivation extend far beyond fatigue.
 After 48 hours without sleep, concentration drops by 40%, and microsleeps occur even during activity (Sleep Medicine Reviews, 2017).
-A person who is sleep-deprived for a long time has higher cortisol levels in the morning, lower leptin, and impaired glucose tolerance.
+A chronically sleep-deprived person has higher cortisol levels in the morning, lower leptin, and impaired glucose tolerance.
 The body begins to behave as if in a state of chronic stress.

 What types of insomnia do we distinguish?

 Primary insomnia has no clear somatic or psychiatric cause.
-It often results from overstimulation of the HPA axis and higher baseline nervous system tension.
-Secondary insomnia accompanies other conditions: depression, generalized anxiety disorder, chronic pain, sleep apnea, and thyroid disease.
+It often results from excessive activation of the HPA axis and higher 'baseline' nerve tension.
+Secondary insomnia accompanies other conditions: depression, generalized anxiety, chronic pain, sleep apnea, thyroid diseases.
 These two types require different therapeutic approaches.

-There's also situational insomnia, also known as acute insomnia.
-It appears after a stressful event and resolves within 2-4 weeks.
-CBD can be particularly effective here because it briefly models the stress response.
-Chronic insomnia requires a comprehensive approach, in which CBD is one component, not the solution itself.
+There is also situational insomnia, known as acute insomnia.
+It occurs after a stressful event and resolves within 2-4 weeks.
+Here, CBD may work particularly well, as it briefly modulates the stress response.
+Chronic insomnia requires a comprehensive approach, where CBD is one of the elements, not a solution in itself.

-Citation capsule: Chronic insomnia affects 30% of the adult population in Europe and increases the risk of depression by 2.6-fold (Mayo Clinic, 2023).
-The ICSD-3 criteria require symptoms for a minimum of 3 months, at least 3 times per week, with impairment in daytime functioning.
+Chronic insomnia affects 30% of the adult population in Europe and increases the risk of depression by 2.6 times (Mayo Clinic, 2023).
+The ICSD-3 criteria require symptoms for at least 3 months, at least 3 times a week, with a deterioration in daytime functioning.

-How does CBD affect sleep at a neurobiological level?
+How does CBD affect sleep at the neurobiological level?

-CBD acts on sleep through at least four independent mechanisms.
-It activates the 5-HT1A serotonin receptor, modulates GABAergic transmission, reduces cortisol via the hypothalamic-pituitary-adrenal axis, and inhibits the breakdown of anandamide (Frontiers in Pharmacology, 2018).
-This explains why the effect is "indirect" but multidimensional and does not lead to tolerance typical of classic hypnotics.
+CBD affects sleep through at least four independent mechanisms.
+It activates the serotonin receptor 5-HT1A, modulates GABAergic transmission, reduces cortisol through the hypothalamic-pituitary-adrenal axis, and inhibits the breakdown of anandamide (Frontiers in Pharmacology, 2018).
+This explains why the effect is 'indirect' but multidimensional and does not lead to the tolerance typical of classical sleeping medications.

-The 5-HT1A receptor belongs to the serotonin family and regulates mood, anxiety, and sleep onset.
-CBD acts as an allosteric agonist for this receptor.
-The effect: reducing anticipatory anxiety, which serves as a major trigger for many people with insomnia.
-You know that feeling when you go to bed and your mind starts to "chew" tomorrow's worries?
-It's this overactivity of the stress axis that CBD responds to.
+The 5-HT1A receptor belongs to the serotonin family and regulates mood, anxiety, and sleep rhythm.
+CBD acts as an allosteric agonist of this receptor.
+The effect: reduction of anticipatory anxiety, which serves as the main 'trigger' for many people with insomnia.
+Do you know that feeling when you lie down to sleep, and your mind starts to 'grind' over tomorrow's matters?
+That is excessive activity of the stress axis, which CBD responds to.

-The second mechanism is its effect on GABA-A, the brain's main inhibitory receptor.
-CBD modulates this receptor without binding to the benzodiazepine site.
-The effect is milder but does not induce addiction or tolerance.
-In a mouse study, CBD increased NREM sleep by 13% without causing a "hangover" the next day (PMC, Frontiers in Pharmacology, 2019).
+The second mechanism is the influence on GABA-A, the main inhibitory receptor in the brain.
+CBD acts on it in a modulatory way, without binding to the benzodiazepine site.
+The effect is milder, but it does not cause addiction or tolerance.
+In a study on a mouse model, CBD increased NREM sleep by 13% without the effect of a "hangover" the next day (PMC, Frontiers in Pharmacology, 2019).

 How does CBD modulate cortisol and the HPA axis?

-Cortisol is a stress hormone regulated by the HPA axis.
-People with insomnia often have a shifted cortisol profile: evening levels are too high, morning levels too flat.
+Cortisol is the stress hormone regulated by the HPA axis.
+In people with insomnia, the cortisol profile is often shifted: the evening level is too high, and the morning level is too flat.
 CBD at a dose of 300-600 mg effectively lowers cortisol in the morning after a stressful stimulus (The Permanente Journal, 2019).
-In therapeutic practice, 25-50 mg is enough to suppress "newborn thoughts" at 10 p.m.
+In therapeutic practice, 25-50 mg is sufficient to suppress "newborn thoughts" at 10 PM.

 Why is this important?
 High evening cortisol blocks the natural secretion of melatonin.
-The body receives conflicting signals: "it's bedtime" from the circadian rhythm and "stay alert" from cortisol.
-CBD reduces this contradiction, restoring cortisol to its normal circadian profile.
-The subjective effect: "switching off your thoughts" and falling asleep faster.
+The body receives conflicting signals: "it's time to sleep" from the circadian rhythm and "stay alert" from cortisol.
+CBD reduces this contradiction, restoring cortisol to its normal daily profile.
+The subjective effect: "turning off thoughts" and falling asleep faster.

 The role of the endocannabinoid system in sleep

-The endocannabinoid system (ECS) regulates circadian rhythms via CB1 receptors in the suprachiasmatic nucleus of the hypothalamus.
-Anandamide, the main endocannabinoid, naturally increases in the evening and promotes sleep.
-CBD inhibits the FAAH enzyme, which breaks down anandamide, thus indirectly prolonging the effects of the body's own cannabinoids (PMC, 2020).
+The endocannabinoid system (ECS) regulates the circadian rhythm through CB1 receptors in the suprachiasmatic nucleus of the hypothalamus.
+Anandamide, the main endocannabinoid, naturally increases in the evening and facilitates falling asleep.
+CBD inhibits the FAAH enzyme, which breaks down anandamide, thus indirectly prolonging the action of the body's own cannabinoids (PMC, 2020).

-Unique observation: CBD isn't a "natural sleep aid" in the traditional sense.
-It's more of a "restoration regulator."
-In people with healthy sleep patterns, CBD typically doesn't noticeably shorten the time it takes to fall asleep.
-The true effect is only seen in those with stress axis dysregulation or high evening cortisol.
-This is why some users report "feeling nothing," while others describe a dramatic change, depending on the "baseline state" of their nervous system.
+Unique observation: CBD is not a "natural sleeping pill" in the classical sense.
+It is more of a "regulator of return to normalcy."
+In individuals with a healthy sleep rhythm, CBD usually does not noticeably shorten the time it takes to fall asleep.
+The real effect is only seen in those with dysregulation of the stress axis or high evening cortisol.
+That’s why some users claim, "I don’t feel anything," while others describe a dramatic change, depending on the "baseline state" of the nervous system.

-What does clinical research show on CBD and insomnia?
+What do clinical studies show about CBD and insomnia?

-The most frequently cited study by Shannon et al. in The Permanente Journal (2019) included 72 patients with anxiety or sleep problems.
-After one month of CBD supplementation (25-75 mg daily), 66.7% participants reported improved sleep and 79.2% reduced anxiety (The Permanente Journal, 2019).
+The most frequently cited study by Shannon et al. from The Permanente Journal (2019) included 72 patients with anxiety or sleep problems.
+After one month of CBD supplementation (25-75 mg daily), 66.7% of participants reported improved sleep, and 79.2% reported reduced anxiety (The Permanente Journal, 2019).
 The effect persisted after 3 months in most patients.

 This study has its limitations.
 It is retrospective, non-randomized, and the control group was small.
-However, it provides insight into the "real-world" use of CBD in clinical, rather than ideal, settings.
-Since 2019, newer RCTs have emerged that confirm the findings, albeit with varying effect sizes.
+However, it provides insight into the "real" application of CBD in clinical conditions that are not ideal.
+Since 2019, newer RCTs have emerged that confirm the direction of the observations, although with varying effect strength.

-A 2022 meta-analysis included 34 clinical trials of cannabinoids for sleep disorders.
-CBD at doses of 25-160 mg daily shortened sleep onset latency by an average of 11.3 minutes and increased total sleep time by 23 minutes (Sleep Medicine Reviews, 2022).
-This is a moderate but statistically significant effect, comparable to OTC drugs such as doxylamine.
+A meta-analysis from 2022 included 34 clinical studies on cannabinoids in sleep disorders.
+CBD at doses of 25-160 mg daily reduced sleep latency by an average of 11.3 minutes and increased total sleep time by 23 minutes (Sleep Medicine Reviews, 2022).
+This is a moderate but statistically significant effect, comparable to OTC medications like diphenhydramine.

 What are the newer studies from 2023-2025?

-A 2023 RCT conducted on 80 patients with insomnia included 8 weeks of CBD supplementation with 150 mg in the evening.
-The CBD group achieved a reduction in the Insomnia Severity Index (ISI) by 341 TP3T, the placebo group by 121 TP3T, a statistically significant difference (p<0,01) (Frontiers in Psychiatry, 2023).
-Sleep quality measured by actigraphy improved in the 72% active group.
+A 2023 RCT conducted on 80 patients with insomnia included an 8-week supplementation of 150 mg CBD in the evening.
+The CBD group achieved a 34% reduction in ISI (Insomnia Severity Index), while the placebo group had a 12% reduction, with a statistically significant difference (p<0.01) (Frontiers in Psychiatry, 2023).
+Sleep quality measured by actigraphy improved in 72% of the active group.

-Another 2024 study tested the CBD + CBN combination (50 mg + 5 mg) in 145 people with chronic insomnia.
-After 6 weeks, 71% reported improved sleep onset latency, and 63% reported a reduction in the frequency of nighttime awakenings (Cannabis and Cannabinoid Research, 2024).
-This suggests that CBD + CBN synergy may translate clinically, despite limited data on CBN alone.
+Another study from 2024 tested a combination of CBD + CBN (50 mg + 5 mg) in 145 people with chronic insomnia.
+After 6 weeks, 71% reported improved sleep latency, and 63% reported a decrease in the frequency of nighttime awakenings (Cannabis and Cannabinoid Research, 2024).
+This suggests that the synergy of CBD + CBN may translate clinically, despite limited data on CBN alone.

-The effect of CBD on sleep stages: REM and NREM
+The effect of CBD on sleep phases: REM and NREM

-The effect of CBD on sleep architecture is dose dependent.
-In polysomnographic studies, doses of 300-600 mg prolonged the NREM phase (deep sleep) by 8-13% and slightly shortened REM (Frontiers in Pharmacology, 2018).
-Therapeutic doses of 25-75 mg have minimal effect on sleep structure.
-They primarily alter the "entry" into sleep, i.e., sleep latency.
+The effect of CBD on sleep architecture depends on the dose.
+In polysomnographic studies, doses of 300-600 mg extended the NREM phase (deep sleep) by 8-13% and slightly shortened REM (Frontiers in Pharmacology, 2018).
+Therapeutic doses of 25-75 mg minimally affect sleep structure.
+They mainly change the "entry" into sleep, that is, latency.

-This is important because benzodiazepines and other traditional sleep medications significantly reduce REM sleep.
+This is important because benzodiazepines and other classical sleeping pills significantly reduce REM phase.
 REM deprivation is associated with impaired memory, emotional consolidation, and mental recovery.
-CBD does not, which is one of the main reasons it's worth considering as an alternative.
+CBD does not do this, which is one of the main reasons to consider it as an alternative.

-Citation capsule: In the Permanente 66,7% study, patients reported improved sleep after one month of CBD supplementation with 25-75 mg daily, and the effect was maintained in most after 3 months (The Permanente Journal, 2019).
-The 2022 meta-analysis confirms a reduction in sleep onset latency by 11.3 minutes and an increase in sleep duration by 23 minutes (Sleep Medicine Reviews, 2022).
+In the Permanente study, 66.7% of patients reported improved sleep after one month of CBD supplementation at 25-75 mg daily, and the effect persisted in most after 3 months (The Permanente Journal, 2019).
+The 2022 meta-analysis confirms a reduction in sleep latency by 11.3 minutes and an increase in sleep by 23 minutes (Sleep Medicine Reviews, 2022).

 How to dose CBD for sleep and when to take it?

-The therapeutic range of CBD for sleep is 15-160 mg in the evening, with 25-75 mg working well for most users (The Permanente Journal, 2019).
-A low dose (10-25 mg) has a primarily anxiolytic effect, shortening the time it takes to fall asleep by reducing anxiety.
-A high dose (50-160 mg) produces a more pronounced sedative effect, with prolonged deep sleep.
+The therapeutic range of CBD for sleep includes 15-160 mg in the evening, with 25-75 mg being effective for most users (The Permanente Journal, 2019).
+A low dose (10-25 mg) mainly acts anxiolytically, shortening the time to fall asleep by reducing anxiety.
+A high dose (50-160 mg) provides a more pronounced sedative effect, extending deep sleep.

-How many drops is that?
-5% CBD oil contains approximately 2.5mg of CBD per drop, while 10% contains approximately 5mg.
-This means a 25mg dose is 10 drops of 5% oil or 5 drops of 10% oil.
-A 50mg dose is 20 drops of 5% or 10 drops of 10%, respectively.
+How much is that in drops?
+A 5% CBD oil contains about 2.5 mg of CBD per drop, while 10% contains about 5 mg.
+This means that a dose of 25 mg is 10 drops of 5% oil or 5 drops of 10% oil.
+A dose of 50 mg is 20 drops of 5% or 10 drops of 10%.
 For those regularly using higher doses, 10% oil is simply more economical and convenient.

 Timing matters.
-Take CBD sublingually 30-60 minutes before bedtime.
-Hold the drops under your tongue for 60-90 seconds, as absorption through the mucous membranes occurs during this time (bioavailability 13-19%).
+Take CBD sublingually 30-60 minutes before your planned bedtime.
+Hold the drops under your tongue for 60-90 seconds, as absorption through the mucous membrane occurs during this time (bioavailability 13-19%).
 Only then swallow.
-Take capsules or gummies earlier, 90-120 minutes before bedtime, as absorption is slower.
+Capsules or gummies should be taken earlier, 90-120 minutes before sleep, as absorption is slower.

-Don't start with 75 mg.
+Do not start with 75 mg.
 If your endocannabinoid system has never been exposed to exogenous cannabinoids, it may react differently than you expect.
-Classic protocol:
+The classic protocol:

 - Days 1-4: 15 mg CBD in the evening (6 drops of 5% oil)